hardmaru/write-rnn-tensorflow/README.md

 ### How to use

-I tested the implementation on TensorFlow 0.50.
+I tested the implementation on TensorFlow r0.11 and Pyton 3.
 I also used the following libraries to help:

 ```
 svgwrite